What to know about Harris County's new face mask order

 "The idea is to see this as a no shirt, no shoes, no mask, no service," she said.

-The order directs any businesses providing goods or services to require all employees or visitors to wear face coverings in areas of close proximity to co-workers or the public.
+The order directs any businesses providing goods or services to require all employees and visitors to wear face coverings in areas of close proximity to co-workers or the public.

 Face coverings may include homemade masks, scarfs, bandanas, or handkerchiefs.